RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 The monolithic application we've been using so far works great, but is starting to show its age.
 Even small changes to one part of the app require many teams to be involved in the push to production.

-In the next few scenarios we'll start to modernize our application and begin to move away from monolithic architectures and toward microservice-style architectures using Red Hat technology.
-Let's go!